BallardB/comp20-bblair/README.md

 Now that you have finished the course, what topic would you like to delve deeper into?
 - I want to delve deeper into web programming in every aspect!!
 I want to learn more about backend and server code and really exploring the dynamic web page possibilities that come with server side development.
-I also want to try out mobile development to make more interesting apps!
+I also want to try out mobile development to make fun and interesting apps!